Rokyyz/unit2/project2/documentation.md

 [^5]:Tino.
 “Tino/PyFirmata: Python Interface for the Firmata (Http://Firmata.org/) Protocol.
 It Is Compliant with Firmata 2.1.
 Any Help with Updating to 2.2 Is Welcome. the Capability Query Is Implemented, but the Pin State Query Feature Not Yet.”
 GitHub, https://github.com/tino/pyFirmata.
 [^6]:Python Geeks.
 “Advantages of Python: Disadvantages of Python.”
 Python Geeks, 26 June 2021, https://pythongeeks.org/advantages-disadvantages-of-python/.
 [^7]: Real Python.
 “Python vs C++: Selecting the Right Tool for the Job.”
 Real Python, Real Python, 19 June 2021, https://realpython.com/python-vs-cpp/#memory-management.

-1. The solution provides a visual representation of the Humidity and Temperature values inside a dormitory (Local) and outside the house (Remote) for a period of minimum 48 hours.
-1. ```[HL]``` The local variables will be measure using a set of 3 sensors around the dormitory.
-2. The solution provides a mathematical modelling for the Humidity and Temperature levels for each Local and Remote locations. ```(SL: linear model)```, ```(HL: non-lineal model)```
-3. The solution provides a comparative analysis for the Humidity and Temperature levels for each Local and Remote locations including mean, standad deviation, minimum, maximum, and median.
-4. ```(SL)```The Local samples are stored in a csv file and ```(HL)``` posted to the remote server as a backup.
-5. The solution provides a prediction for the subsequent 12 hours for both temperature and humidity.
-6. The solution includes a poster summarizing the visual representations, model and analysis created.
-The poster includes a recommendation about healthy levels for Temperature and Humidity.

-_TOK Connection: To what extent does ```the use of data science``` in climate research influence our understanding of environmental issues, and what knowledge questions arise regarding the ```reliability, interpretation, and ethical implications``` of data-driven approaches in addressing climate change_

-1. How does our use of technology shape our understanding of the environment
-2. What responsibilities do we have as technologists when it comes to handling personal data related to our living spaces?
-3. What cultural and contextual factors might impact our interpretation of the results, especially when comparing our local readings with those from the campus?

 # Criteria B: Design